 - Exclude any land/ buildings that, following a successful appeal against listing, are no longer to be considered as an ACV; and

-- Exclude any land/ buildings that it considers to be no longer of community value;
+- Exclude any land/ buildings that it considers to be no longer of community value.

-Moratorium Requirements
+Moratorium Requirements – impact on disposal

 That written notification triggers a six- week interim moratorium period during which the owner of the ACV can only dispose of it to a community interest group.

 During the interim moratorium period, a community interest group may give written notice to the local authority that it wants to be treated as a potential bidder in relation to the ACV.
-If no such request is made then the owner is free to dispose of the ACV at the expiry of the six-week period and no further moratorium will apply for the duration of the protected period which runs for 18 months from the date on which the local authority received notification of the proposed disposal.
+If no such request is made, then the owner is free to dispose of the ACV at the expiry of the six-week period, and no further moratorium will apply for the duration of the protected period which runs for 18 months from the date on which the local authority received notification of the proposed disposal.
 The protected period is intended to protect an owner from repeated attempts by a community interest group to frustrate a disposal.

 If during the interim moratorium period, a community interest group does give written notice to the local authority that it wants to be treated as a potential bidder in relation to the ACV then the local authority must inform the owner that this request has been received and then the full six-month moratorium period will apply.
 During the full moratorium period, an owner can continue to market the ACV but cannot exchange contracts or enter into a binding contract to exchange contacts, except to a community interest group.